Raludotatug deruxtecan

-Raludotatug deruxtecan (DS-6000) is an experimental anti-cancer treatment developed by Merck and Daiichi Sankyo.
+Raludotatug deruxtecan (DS-6000) is an experimental anti-cancer treatment developed by Daiichi Sankyo and Merck.
 It is an antibody–drug conjugate that consists of a humanized IgG1 monoclonal antibody against the tumor-associated antigen cadherin-6 (CDH6), conjugated to deruxtecan (DXd), a cytotoxic DNA topoisomerase I inhibitor.

 In September, 2025, it received breakthrough therapy designation from the FDA for adult patients with platinum-resistant ovarian, primary peritoneal or fallopian tube cancers that express CDH6 and were previously treated with bevacizumab.